Debugging Application Errors¶

 External debuggers, such as those provided by IDEs, can offer a more powerful debugging experience than the built-in debugger.
 They can also be used to step through code during a request before an error is raised, or if no error is raised.
 Some even have a remote mode so you can debug code running on another machine.

-When using an external debugger, the app should still be in debug mode, but it can be useful to disable the built-in debugger and reloader, which can interfere.
+When using an external debugger, the app should still be in debug mode, otherwise Flask turns unhandled errors into generic 500 error pages.
+However, the built-in debugger and reloader should be disabled so they don’t interfere with the external debugger.

 $ flask --app hello run --debug --no-debugger --no-reload